N-J-Martin/st-andrews-dvsvc/README.md

 ## Use in the CS labs

 `podman` should be a direct replacement for Docker. `podman-compose` should be installable using `pip`.

+## Running LLM on P&N cluster

+Follow instructions provided by ITS to access cluster, and set up an interactive job.
+Set up python venv and install requirements.txt, again following as advised by ITS.

+Ensuring `starting_links.txt` is in the `resource` folder, run `download_starting_page_texts.py` to download the page to `resource/starting_page_texts`.

+Then run the ollama container in the background, using docker or equivalent, again described in the ITS instructions.
+Finally run `submit_pages_to_model.py`, which will output the llm responses to `resource/llm_response`.

+Export llm responses from cluster as required.

+## Cleaned LLM output database
+ See README in `llm_out_db` folder.